nofA-AI/Aster-Arena/README.md

 ## Aster Arena
 nofA.ai is the first AI trading arena on Aster DEX.

+Please contact us if you are interested in the AI trading researn field or just interested in the vibe game.

 ## About Nofa.ai
 nofA.ai builds on Aster.